Davis Polk & Wardwell LLP - The Inside View

 Summer program components:

 Our summer program is designed to allow students the opportunity to experience work as a junior associate.
 Summer associates are encouraged to work on matters in any practice area of interest.
 There are no required rotations.
-Work assignments are made through two associates who take leave from their regular practices to assist each summer associate in shaping their summer work experience.
+Work assignments are made through selected associates who take leave from their regular practices to assist each summer associate in shaping their summer work experience.
 In addition to working with our attorneys on the firm’s current billable and pro bono matters, summer associates have the opportunity to attend practice area overviews and participate in multi-day interactive training sessions and workshops.
 The program also includes a wide range of cultural, social and mentoring activities to assist summer associates in getting to know their peers and our attorneys.

 Social Media: